nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. FindingbrUdders shows the list of contacts either by default, by <u> list request </u> ,or after a <u> find request </u>.
-2. user clicks the Udder in the Udder list panel.
+2. User clicks the Udder in the Udder list panel.
 3. FindingbrUdders displays the details in the details panel.

     Use case ends.